Christian Cage: Storyline with Jungle Boy (2021–2023)

-On November 13 at Full Gear, Cage, Jungle Boy and Luchasaurus defeated Omega's allies Adam Cole and The Young Bucks (Matt Jackson and Nick Jackson) in a falls count anywhere match.
-Cage would qualify for the "Face of the Revolution" ladder match on the March 4, 2022 edition of Rampage by defeating Ethan Page, but would fail to win the match at Revolution.
 On the June 15 special episode of Dynamite titled Road Rager, Cage attacked Jungle Boy after he and Luchasaurus lost the AEW World Tag Team Championship to The Young Bucks in a ladder match, turning heel for the first time in AEW.
-Cage would initiate a rivalry with Jungle Boy, and the two would face in a match at the All Out event in September.
-At the event, Cage would defeat Jungle Boy in 20 seconds, after Luchasaurus attacked him and allied himself with Cage.
-On the February 15 edition of Dynamite Cage, who had been out with an arm injury since All Out, returned attacking Jungle Boy, renewing their rivalry.
-At Revolution, Cage was defeated by Jungle Boy in a Final Burial match ending their rivalry.
+Cage would initiate a rivalry with Jungle Boy, mocking him for the death of his father, famed actor Luke Perry.
+Cage and Jungle Boy would face in a match at the All Out event on September 4, where Cage defeated Jungle Boy in 20 seconds after Luchasaurus attacked him and allied himself with Cage.
+Following this, it was revealed that Cage had suffered a triceps injury, which would render him unable to compete for the next six to nine months.
+Cage returned from his injury on the February 15, 2023 episode of Dynamite, attacking Jungle Boy.
+At Revolution, he was defeated by Jungle Boy in a Final Burial match, ending their rivalry.